How do I apply?

 How do I set my PIN?

-Your debit card is issued without a PIN number.
+Your debit card is issued without a PIN.
 For security reasons, the new and reissued cards cannot be used until you call Card Services.
 You must call from one of the phone numbers on record from your application to activate your card.
-New card PIN numbers are also selected by you when activating your card.
+New card PINs are also selected by you when activating your card.
 The Card Service's number is 1-866-985-2273 and is available 24 hours a day, 7 days a week.
 This number may also be called at any time to change your PIN.
 If you know your current PIN, you may also make a change at any EBT ATM.

 What’s the difference between a PIN and a signature transaction?